Transition to the Responsive User Interface

 Classic UI Equivalent:

-Classic Home – Goals Tab [does not display Course Goals]
+Classic Home – Goals Tab [which does not display Course Goals]

 My Skills